Serotonin: Microanatomy

 Serotonin is released into the synapse, or space between neurons, and diffuses over a relatively wide gap (>20 nm) to activate 5-HT receptors located on the dendrites, cell bodies, and presynaptic terminals of adjacent neurons.

 When humans smell food, dopamine is released to increase the appetite.
 But, unlike in worms, serotonin does not increase anticipatory behaviour in humans; instead, the serotonin released while consuming activates 5-HT2C receptors on dopamine-producing cells.
 This halts their dopamine release, and thereby serotonin decreases appetite.
 Drugs that block 5-HT_{2C} receptors make the body unable to recognize when it is no longer hungry or otherwise in need of nutrients, and are associated with weight gain, especially in people with a low number of receptors.
 The expression of 5-HT_{2C} receptors in the hippocampus follows a diurnal rhythm, just as the serotonin release in the ventromedial nucleus, which is characterised by a peak at morning when the motivation to eat is strongest.

 In macaques, alpha males have twice the level of serotonin in the brain as subordinate males and females (measured by the concentration of 5-HIAA in the cerebrospinal fluid (CSF)).
 Dominance status and CSF serotonin levels appear to be positively correlated.
 When dominant males were removed from such groups, subordinate males begin competing for dominance.
 Once new dominance hierarchies were established, serotonin levels of the new dominant individuals also increased to double those in subordinate males and females.
-The reason why serotonin levels are only high in dominant males, but not dominant females has not yet been established.
+The reason why serotonin levels are high in only dominant males, but not dominant females has not yet been established.

 In humans, levels of 5-HT_{1A} receptor inhibition in the brain show negative correlation with aggression, and a mutation in the gene that codes for the 5-HT_{2A} receptor may double the risk of suicide for those with that genotype.
-Serotonin in the brain is not usually degraded after use, but is collected by serotonergic neurons by serotonin transporters on their cell surfaces.
+Serotonin in the brain is not usually degraded after use, but is collected by serotonergic neurons through serotonin transporters on their cell surfaces.
 Studies have revealed nearly 10% of total variance in anxiety-related personality depends on variations in the description of where, when and how many serotonin transporters the neurons should deploy.